-If you click the Advanced button in the Export Report dialog box, QuickBooks displays the Advanced tab of the Export Report dialog box, shown in Figure 2-8.
-This dialog box allows you to control what formatting QuickBooks copies to Excel (do this with the Formatting Options check boxes), to turn on or turn off certain Excel formatting features (do this with the Excel Features check boxes), and to set up some preliminary workbook printing information in Excel (do this with the Printing Options radio buttons).
-This stuff all relates to how Excel works.
+If you click the Advanced command button on the Send Report to Excel dialog box, QuickBooks displays the Advanced Excel Options dialog box, shown in Figure 2-7.
+This dialog box allows you to control what formatting QuickBooks copies to Excel (do this with the QuickBooks Options check boxes), turn certain Excel formatting features on or off (do this with the Excel Options check boxes), and set up some preliminary workbook printing information in Excel (do this with the Printing Options radio buttons).
+All this stuff relates to how Excel works.
 If you're comfortable working with Excel, go ahead and make the changes that you want.
-If you aren't comfortable working with Excel, go ahead and accept QuickBooks' default suggestions.
-You can change all this stuff later, rather easily, in Excel.
+If you aren't comfortable working with Excel, go ahead and accept QuickBooks's default suggestions.
+You can change all this stuff later, and rather easily, in Excel.